Class A baseball: Mick's pitching performance helps East eliminate Southeast; Creighton Prep fends off Elkhorn South's late rally

 The reliever recorded the final two outs of Creighton Prep's 7-6 win against Elkhorn South at Bellevue West High School.

-Entering the seventh inning, the Storm trailed 7-2 but scored twice and loaded the bases with only one out when Bespoyasny entered.
+Entering the seventh inning, the Storm trailed 7-2 but scored twice and had the bases loaded with only one out when Bespoyasny entered.
 After a fielder's choice, walk and RBI single, Bespoyasny buckled down to induce a game-ending flyout.

 Creighton Prep scored seven runs across the second, third and fourth innings to roll up a season-extending win.